Presentation

 - Describe French scientific production.

-- Identify priority emerging research areas.
+- Establish priority emerging research areas.

-Animating the national scientific community
+Animinating the national scientific community

-- Communicate to promote and highlight research work.
+- Communicate to value research work.

-- Develop international partnerships.
+- Develop international relationships.